Who We Are

 Audrey Benedict is the founder and director of Cloud Ridge Naturalists, a nonprofit natural history education organization now in its 40th year.
 She is a naturalist in the classic tradition, an experienced guide, a science writer and a passionate advocate for research and conservation efforts illuminating the repercussions of climate change in Arctic regions and in the global ocean.
 Audrey is the author of five books: The Naturalist’s Guide to the Southern Rockies (2008); Valley of the Dunes: Great Sand Dunes National Park and Preserve( 2010), with photographers Wendy Shattil and Bob Rozinski; The Salish Sea: Jewel of the Pacific Northwest (2015) and Explore the Salish Sea: A Nature Guide for Kids (2018), with coauthor Joe Gaydos; and Pacific Flyway: Waterbird Migration from the Arctic to Tierra del Fuego, with coauthors Geoff Hammerson and Rob Butler.
 She splits her time between her home at nearly 9,000 feet along the Colorado Front Range and an off-grid cottage on a tiny island in Washington’s San Juan Islands.

-Clyde Lovett
+Clyde L. Lovett

 Wendy Shattil